Trinity Sunday: Anglicanism

+Thomas Becket (1118–1170) was consecrated Archbishop of Canterbury on the Sunday after Pentecost (Whitsun).
+His martyrdom may have influenced the popularity of the feast in England.
+This observance spread from Canterbury throughout the whole of western Christendom.

 The Athanasian Creed, although not often used, is recited in certain Anglican churches, particularly those of High Church tendency.
 Its use is prescribed in the 1662 Book of Common Prayer of the Church of England for use on certain Sundays at Morning Prayer, including Trinity Sunday, and it is found in many modern Anglican prayer books.
 It is in the Historical Documents section of the 1979 Book of Common Prayer (Episcopal Church), but its use is not specifically provided for in the rubrics of that prayer book.